Phonostalgia presents...

 The Gates of Gladness (The Road to Sunshine Land)

-(words and music by J. Keirn Brennan, Paul Cunningham, and Bert Rule)
+(w + m: J. Keirn Brennan, Paul Cunningham, and Bert Rule)

 New York, NY: Saturday, June 21, 1919